 CASEL competencies are the foundation of academic success, educational equity, relationship building, and professional growth.
 They are the key areas of the wider concept of social-emotional learning which revolves around personal development.
-In modern schools and academic settings, training these competencies and relevant soft skills can be as important as teaching the subject-specific class material.
-Good news is technology can help develop these skills, bringing faster and robust results.
+In modern schools and academic settings, training these competencies and relevant soft skills can be as important as teaching subject-specific class material.
+The good news is technology can help develop these skills, bringing faster and more robust results.

-Keep reading to learn more about the CASEL 5 competencies and technology’s role in developing them or discover ViewSonic Education Solutions.
+Keep reading to learn more about CASEL 5 competencies and technology’s role in developing them or take a look at ViewSonic Education Solutions.

-CASEL competencies are the five broad and interrelated areas that form the foundation of the concept of social-emotional learning.
-This is a field that schools are increasingly focused on as they grapple with the responsibility of teaching students how to gain subject-specific knowledge and pass exams, developing them into competent, resilient, conscientious, and responsible individuals with the necessary skills to succeed.
+CASEL competencies are the five broad and interrelated areas that form the foundation of social-emotional learning.
+This is a field that schools are increasingly focused on as they also grapple with teaching students about how to gain subject-specific knowledge and pass exams, developing them into competent, resilient, conscientious, and responsible individuals with the necessary skills to succeed.

 The CASEL 5 framework has been designed to assist schools and educators with this task.
 More specifically, it can play a role in helping to teach the relevant competencies and soft skills to students while also laying the foundations to create more equitable learning environments which deliver fairness for all students.

 In this article, we’ll take a closer look at the CASEL competencies, explore why they are so important for students, teachers, and schools, then examine their role in creating equitable learning environments.
 We’ll also delve into the support that technology can bring in helping students to develop these soft skills.

 Understanding the Value of Soft Skills and Competencies

 Soft skills can be described as non-technical skills which are applicable to almost all situations.
 They can be considered competencies, including digital literacy, critical thinking, problem-solving, written communication, teamwork, leadership, or public speaking.